Secret interviews

 I am happy that it all turned out the way it did.
 My life was not easy for a while, but things are looking up now.
 I would like to say thank you to all the people who supported me when I needed it.
 Both my friends in NZ and Denmark and of course my family.

-It's made in NZ, but it felt like a hug from around the world.
+| My family sent me this to congratulate me on my new job.
+It's made in NZ, but it felt like a hug from around the world. |

 No comments: